 Tracking Your Points With AwardWallet

-Unfortunately, Southwest is one of a few U.S. airlines that have prevented AwardWallet from tracking their customer's points.
-It is hard to see why the airline continues to do this since it eliminated points expiration, so not allowing AwardWallet to track its points only serves to inconvenience travelers.
+Unfortunately, Southwest is one of a few U.S. airlines that have prevented AwardWallet from tracking their customers' points.
+This was done back when Southwest points expired, but it's hard to understand why the airline continues to do this since it eliminated points expiration.
+Not allowing AwardWallet to track its points only serves to inconvenience travelers.

 While this is frustrating, fortunately, there is a workaround allowing you to use AwardWallet to track your Southwest Rapid Rewards Mileage balance.
 You can check out our detailed post on how to track your points.
 It also includes how to track Delta and United miles.